Inspection Data & Display (IDD) Module

 • None is the default 2D Panoramic image

-• Click on a targeted inspection data
+• Click on targeted inspection data

 Image with inspection data is then displayed.

-Additional information:
+Additional information

 • Cintoo Connect rejects the CSV file as ‘invalid’ and imports nothing if: